-Ultimately, we feel safe at Walt Disney World but would still be reticent to travel to Florida.
-Not nearly as hesitant as a month ago, though.
-After extensively experiencing Disney’s safety measures, guest compliance with rules, and seeing Florida’s downward trends, our comfort level with visiting the parks continues to grow.
+Ultimately, we feel safe at Walt Disney World.
+After extensively experiencing Disney’s safety measures, guest compliance with rules, and seeing Florida’s downward trends, our comfort level with visiting the parks continues to grow–even as attendance picks up.
 Walt Disney World has done a spectacular job, with thoughtful measures and enforced health protocol that make the parks as safe as they can possibly be.

 Nevertheless, we’d still probably err on the side of caution (and better weather!), and target mid-November or early December for a trip if we were traveling from out of state.
 You’re all adults who are going to assess your circumstances, risk tolerance, data, and other information and make your own decisions.
 It’s unlikely that will be predicated on what some random blogger says.
 Nevertheless, hopefully you gleaned something useful from this long and rambling section and it assisted in some way!

 A lot has changed.
 Walt Disney World has temporarily suspended parades, fireworks, and other high-density entertainment during the first phase of its reopening.
 Likewise, character dining, meet & greets, playgrounds, water play areas, and other areas where physical distancing is impossible or impractical are temporarily suspended during phase one.